Coded Distributed Computing with Partial Recovery: Randomly Circular Shifted (RCS) Code Design

 \section{Randomly Circular Shifted (RCS) Code Design}

 In this section, we introduce the randomly circular shifted (RCS) code design for coded distributed computation, which consists of two steps; namely data assignment and code construction.
-Before explaining these steps in detail, we first define the degree vector $\mathbf{d}$ of length $r$, where its $i$th entry $d_i$ denotes the degree of the coded computations assigned to workers in order $i$, $1 \leq i\leq r$.
+Before explaining these steps in detail, we first define the degree vector $\mathbf{d}$ of length $r$, whose $i$th entry $d_i$ denotes the degree of the coded computations assigned to workers in order $i \in [r]$.
 Based on the aforementioned design criteria we set $d_1=1$ and, for any $i<j$, we have $d_{i} \leq d_{j}$.
-Once the degree vector $\mathbf{d}$ is fixed, the two phases of RCS code design can be implemented.\\ In the first phase, an assignment matrix is formed by using random circular shifts on the vector of submatrices $\overline{\mathbf{W}}=[\mathbf{W}_{1},\ldots,\mathbf{W}_{K}]$.
-At the beginning of the first phase, an index set $\mathcal{I}\subset[K]$ of size $L=\sum^{r}_{i=1}d_i$ is randomly chosen.
-Then using the elements of $\mathcal{I}$ as a parameter of the circular shift operator on vector $\overline{\mathbf{W}}$, an assignment matrix $\mathbf{A}_{RCS}$ is formed following Algorithm 1 (line 5-8).
-Let us illustrate this on a simple example.
-Consider $K=20$ workers and $\mathcal{I}=\left\{1,4,11,15,6,18\right\}$.
-Then, for the $i$th row of the $\mathbf{A}_{RCS}$ a $j\in\mathcal{I}$ is chosen randomly and discarded from $\mathcal{I}$, while $\overline{\mathbf{W}}$ is circularly shifted by $j-1$.
-For sake of simplicity, we assume that elements of $\mathcal{I}$ are chosen with the given order $1,4,11,15,6,18$, and the corresponding assignment matrix is illustrated in Fig. \ref{assignment}.
+Once the degree vector $\mathbf{d}$ is fixed, the two phases of RCS code design can be implemented.